• Overview

 Name Description Synchronization Interval

-syncControlPullRequestsEvent Queries the HCL DevOps Control repository for pull requests.
+syncControlPullRequestsEvent Queries the DevOps Control repository for pull requests.
 5 Minutes

-syncControlCommitsEvent Queries the HCL DevOps Control repository for commits.
+syncControlCommitsEvent Queries the DevOps Control repository for commits.
 5 Minutes

 Integration steps